cartesi/DevGuide/simplified approach/sunodoTS.md

 **Solution**

-See if you have a credsStore line in your ~/.docker/config.json and remove it.
+If you have a credsStore line in your ~/.docker/config.json, remove it.
 Make a backup of the file first, just in case.

 ### Problem - Executor failed running
 **Log**